Canon 1Ds vs Panasonic GX800

 Studio photographers will appreciate that the Canon 1Ds (unlike the GX800) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The GX800 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 1Ds has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1Ds has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 1Ds was succeeded by the Canon 1Ds Mark II.
 Further information on the features and operation of the 1Ds and GX800 can be found, respectively, in the Canon 1Ds Manual (free pdf) or the online Panasonic GX800 Manual.

 So what is the bottom line?
 Is the Canon 1Ds better than the Panasonic GX800 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.